-The Book Thief book by Markus Zusak is a historical fiction story that follows a girl who has been sent away from her family during WWII.
-It is a heartbreaking and beautifully written book that explores the themes of love, literacy, and power.
-There is also an interesting twist to the story, as Zusak uses Death as a narrator which, gives the plot an intriguing concept.Title: The Book Thief
+The Book Thief by Markus Zusak is a book that follows a girl who has been sent away from her family during WWII.
+This historical fiction book is a heartbreaking and beautifully written story that explores the themes of love, literacy, and power.
+This book review of The Book Thief is spoiler-free, but there is also an interesting twist to the story.
+Zusak uses Death as a narrator which, gives the plot an intriguing concept.Title: The Book Thief

 Author: Markus Zusak

 Publication Date: March 1, 2006

 It is 1939.
 Nazi Germany.
 The country is holding its breath.
 Death has never been busier, and will be busier still.

 By her brother's graveside, Liesel's life is changed when she picks up a single object, partially hidden in the snow.
 It is The Gravedigger's Handbook, left behind there by accident, and it is her first act of book thievery.
 So begins a love affair with books and words, as Liesel, with the help of her accordian-playing foster father, learns to read.
 Soon she is stealing books from Nazi book-burnings, the mayor's wife's library, wherever there are books to be found.